-NTIA will limit testing to the assessment of DUT interactions with LMR systems.
+Testing will be limited to the assessment of DUT interactions with LMR systems.
 Limited performance characteristics of DUTs were observed during Phase I testing with two transceiver systems.
-However, with DUTs in limited availability, it is not feasible to conduct a meaningful assessment or characterization of DUT system performance in the field.
+However, with DUTs in limited availability, a meaningful assessment or characterization of DUT system performance in the field is not feasible.
 Also, assessment of the compatibility between different types of DUTs is also outside the scope of this plan.